snurkabill/openmerc/README.md

 ## Issues and Fixes

 At the moment, we are not experiencing any bugs and issues.
-Help us to dig them out.
+Help us to hunt them out.

 ## Installation